ravindrasingh22/postgress-sql-interview-practice-questions/README.md

-Star it if it help you to save time and practice more complex SQL queries.
+"Star it if it helps you to save time and practice more complex SQL queries."

 ## Postgress Container for practicing SQL on local